akanoi/site-constructor/README.md

-# site-constructor
+# Site constructor
-This is a Itransition course project .
+This is a Itransition course project.

+We need to implement a site for building sites.